Probing neutrino-night-quark effective scalar interactions from neutrino masses: Numerical analysis

 \subsection{Perturbative contribution versus nonperturbative contribution}

-As demonstrated in Section~\ref{subsec:nm}, the LNEFT neutrino-light-quark scalar operators have two contributions to the effective neutrino masses, one is the perturbative contribution arising from loop corrections, another is the nonperturbative contribution originating from the quark condensates.
-Using inputs from Table~\ref{tab:input}, the total effective neutrino mass for a single non-zero Wilson coefficient is:
+As demonstrated in Sec.~\ref{subsec:nm}, the LNEFT neutrino-light-quark scalar operators have two contributions to the effective neutrino masses: one is the perturbative contribution arising from loop corrections, and the other is the nonperturbative contribution originating from the quark condensates.
+Using inputs from Table~\ref{tab:input}, the total effective neutrino mass for a single nonzero Wilson coefficient is

-where `loop' and `$qc$' above indicate the contribution induced from loop corrections and quark condensates, respectively.
+where ``loop'' and ``$qc$'' above indicate the contribution induced from loop corrections and quark condensates, respectively.
 Obviously, we can conclude from Eq.~\eqref{eq:mnueff} that both contributions are comparable for $u$ and $d$ quarks, while the perturbative contribution dominates for $s$ quarks.
-Therefore, in the former case, both contributions should be taken into account, while we only need to consider perturbative contribution in the latter case for that the nonperturbative contribution is negligible.
-Note that only perturbative contribution has been considered in Ref.~\cite{Prezeau:2004md}, so their results should be refined.
-Besides, the updated bounds on the neutrino masses also demand a renewed constraints on the scalar couplings.
+Therefore, in the former case, both contributions should be taken into account, while we need to consider only the perturbative contribution in the latter case for which the nonperturbative contribution is negligible.
+Note that only the perturbative contribution has been considered in Ref.~\cite{Prezeau:2004md}, so their results should be refined.
+Besides, the updated bounds on the neutrino masses also demand renewed constraints on the scalar couplings.

+It is important to note that the bounds derived in Eq.~\eqref{eq:mnueff} rely on a naturalness argument.
+We require that the contribution to the neutrino mass induced by the neutrino-light-quark scalar effective interactions does not exceed the experimentally observed neutrino mass.
+Mathematically, it is possible for these effective couplings to be significantly larger if the effective operator contributions are cancelled by a dimension-5 Weinberg operator (or other contributions) with opposite sign.
+Such a scenario would require a precise fine-tuning between unrelated model parameters.
+In the absence of a symmetry enforcing such a cancellation, we consider the naturalness bounds to be the most physically robust constraints.

+While we have analyzed the neutrino mass generation within the framework of LNEFT, the embedding of these operators into a UV-complete model requires careful consideration of matching effects.
+In the context of SMNEFT, integrating out heavy scalars or vectors to generate dimension-6 operators typically induces a contribution to the dimension-5 Weinberg operator (or the Dirac Yukawa couplings and Majorana masses in models with right-handed neutrinos) at the one-loop matching level.

+From a power-counting perspective, the matching coefficient for an operator of dimension $d$ scales as $\frac{C^{(d)}}{\mu^{d-4}}\sim \frac{y^n}{(16\pi^2)^k\mu^{d-4}}$, where $y$ represents the underlying UV couplings, $n$ denotes the coupling power depending on the specific Feynman diagram, and $k$ stands for the loop order.
+For a high UV scale $\mu$, the matching contribution to the neutrino mass from the dimension-5 operator generally dominates over the contribution from the dimension-6 operators, unless the underlying flavor symmetries of the UV theory suppress the dimension-5 operator while allowing the dimension-6 interactions.